SayakaT-tky/Getting_and_Cleaning_Data_CourseProject_drafting/Codebook.md

 The angular velocity vector measured by the gyroscope are recorded in radians per second.
 ### Identifiers
 * `Activity`
-The activity type performed by the individual
+The activity type performed by the individual, strings of either 6 values (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
-* Subject
+* `Subject`
 The ID of each individual subjects, integers ranging from 1 to 30.
 ### Variables
+All values for the measured variables are numeric, floating-point number.
+The variables are categorized into two types, time domain signals and frequency domain signals.
+1. Time domain signals
+Time domain signals were captured with the accelerometer and gyroscope and recorded as 3-axial raw signals.
+These variables
+2. Frequency domain signals
+*``
 =================

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.